Miyan0/simple-django-boilerplate/README.md

 ### 3- Running the project for the first time

-The default database is Sqlite.
-If you want to use Postgres, make sure you create your database first.
+The default database is Sqlite and you don't need to do anything to use it.
+If you want to use Postgres though, make sure you create your database first.

 Create a new Postgres database: